zainab-ali/pie/README.md

 ![A pizza with pimento-stuffed olives](/images/higher-order-functions-pizza.png "A pizza with pimento stuffed olives")

+## Generics

 ### Generic folds

 1. Refresh yourself on folds by writing the `fold` function in `Toppings.scala`.
 2. Use `fold` in `modifyHandfulOfOlives` and `countOlives`.
 These should no longer use explicit recursion (the recursive call occurs within `fold`).
 3. Use `fold` in `handfulOfOlivesToImage` instead of the nested recursive function.
 This will require a little more thought.

+### Generic algebraic data types

+1. Write a `grabHandfulOfHam` function that constructs a handful of a given number of ham pieces.
+This function is used in `PizzaShop.scala`.
+2. Take a look at `handfulOfHamToImage` It uses the functions `countHandful` and `foldHandful`.
+   Write the signatures and definitions for these functions. `foldHandful` is the only function that should recurse.
+3. Check that you can now compile and run the application.
+4. We'll now do some refactoring.
+   - Delete the `HandfulOfOlives` trait and use the following type alias:

+     ```scala
+     type HandfulOfOlives = Handful[Olive]
+     ```
+   - Delete the `countOlives` function and replace its usages with `countHandful`.
+   - Delete the `fold` function and replace its usages with `foldHandful`.
+   - Rewrite the `grabHandfulOfOlives` function to construct a `Handful[Olive]`.

+   Check that your code compiles once again.

+5. Examine `grabHandfulOfHam` and `grabHandfulOfOlives`.
+Do these have any shared code?
+   Write a function `grabHandful` that grabs a generic handful.

+6. Examine `modifyHandfulOfOlives`.
+Does this use any properties of `Olive`?
+   Write a function `modifyHandful` that modifies a generic handful.

+7. Finally, examime `handfulOfHamToImage` and `handfulOfOlivesToImage`.
+Do these have any shared code?
+   Write a function `handfulToImage` that constructs an image from a generic handful.